alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_usingExpBuilder.md

 `bash run_2Dto3Dvertexoptimization.sh /storage/3Dmodels/TreeCartoon1_OBJ.obj /storage/2Dmodels/new000524.png 2Dgeo_3Dtree /artifacts/results_vertoptim 250`

 ## Running other github repositories using the Gradient Experiment Builder
-What is awesome about the experiment builder is that you can run pretty much any model from a github repository.
+What is awesome about the experiment builder is that you can run pretty much any model from a github repository!
+As a demonstration, we provide three examples of how to do this: for pix2pixHD, PG-GAN, and cycleGAN.

+### Running pix2pixHD on paperspace
-As a demonstration, we will step through how to train and test the super resolution GAN model, `pix2pixHD` in the Paperspace Experiment Builder.
+We will step through how to train and test the super resolution GAN model, `pix2pixHD` in the Paperspace Experiment Builder.

-First, `pix2pixHD` is a generative adversarial neural network that transforms one dataset of high resolution images, which we refer to as data domain A, into the style of a different high resolution dataset, which we refer to as data domain B. We use the term domain to desrcibe a dataset because a limited amount of visual information is captured in each dataset, and can vary greatly between datasets.
+First, `pix2pixHD` is a generative adversarial neural network that transforms one dataset of high resolution images, which we refer to as data domain A, into the style of a different high resolution dataset, which we refer to as data domain B. Note that the data in domain A must be paired with the data in domain B; this means that the spatial structure of an image in domain A must correpsond to an image in domain D that has the same spatial structure; a good example of this is having domain A be a collection of semantic segmentation maps (each object class is a different color pixel) and domain B is the segmentation maps corresponding RGB image.
+This means that, effectively, pix2pixHD is painting the RGB color palette/textures of the shapes in domain B onto the appropriate shapes in domain A.
+We use the term domain to desrcibe a dataset because a limited amount of visual information is captured in each dataset, and can vary greatly between datasets.
 Thus, in a sense, each dataset is it's own little world, or domain!
 The easiest way to understand this is by thinking of a dataset of purely daytime images compared to a dataset of purely night time images.
 While both datasets may capture similar structures (buildings, roads cars, people etc), the overall appearance/style is drastically different.
 The `pix2pixHD` was originally developed to transform semantically segmented maps into corresponding images, but it can be trained to transfer any one dataset into the style of a different dataset.

+The pix2pixHD Docker container you can use for both training and testing your model:

+`taesungp/pytorch-cyclegan-and-pix2pix`

+The workspace you can use for both training and testing your model:

+https://github.com/NVIDIA/pix2pixHD.git

 #### Training pix2pixHD
 For training pix2pixHD, you will need to upload your input data domain A to `/storage/train_A`, and your output data domain B to `/storage/train_B`.
-Note the pix2pixHD requires that the images in domain A are paired with images in domain B; this means that the spatial structure for a pair of images should be similar.
+AS A REMINDER, the pix2pixHD model requires that the images in domain A are paired with images in domain B; this means that the spatial structure for a pair of images should be similar.
 For example, domain A could be semantic segmentation maps  and domain B would be the corresponding RGB images, and a pair of images would be the semantic segmentation map of a specific scene and the corresponding RGB image.
-The filenames will need to be the same for image pairs.
+Because of this requirement, the filenames will need to be the same for image pairs.
 For example, an image pair would be  `/storage/train_A/0001.png` and `/storage/train_B/0001.png`.
 For more information please visit the pix2pix github repository, which includes instructions for training and testing.

-pix2pixHD Docker container:

-`taesungp/pytorch-cyclegan-and-pix2pix`

-Workspace:

-https://github.com/NVIDIA/pix2pixHD.git

 Command Format: